WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 2. When fetching AAR and CAR raw data, the query span i.e. `from` and `to` cannot exceed more than 30 days.

 3. When fetching CSR and CLR documents, using pagination the API supports upto a maximum of 100K records.

+4. The number of fields used for a group by operation in an aggregation query cannot exceed 10.

 ## Recommendations / Best Practices